htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Network timeout when talking to anyone doing a query.
 It is defined in seconds and defaults to 60.

-``CONDOR_DEVELOPERS`` :index:`CONDOR_DEVELOPERS`
-    By default, HTCondor will send e-mail once per week to this address with the output of the *condor_status* command, which lists how many machines are in the pool and how many are running jobs.
-The default value of
-    `condor-admin@cs.wisc.edu <mailto:condor-admin@cs.wisc.edu>`_ will
-    send this report to the Center for High Throughput Computing at the University of Wisconsin-Madison.
-The Center for High Throughput Computing uses these weekly status messages in order to have some idea as to how many HTCondor pools exist in the world.
-We appreciate getting the reports, as this is one way we can convince funding agencies that HTCondor is being used in the real world.
-If you do not wish this information to be sent to the Center for High Throughput Computing, explicitly set the value to ``NONE`` to disable this feature, or replace the address with a desired location.
-If undefined (commented out) in the configuration file, HTCondor follows its default behavior.

 ``COLLECTOR_NAME`` :index:`COLLECTOR_NAME`
     This macro is used to specify a short description of your pool.
 It should be about 20 characters long.
 For example, the name of the